 This method of investing is a good idea if you want the diversification of the BEL 20 Index, with low fees and an asset that’s quick and easy to trade, but if you want a more customisable investment method you might want to try the next in the list.

-Another way to invest in the BEL 20 Index is to use an online broker to buy shares of all 20 stocks that the index tracks.
+Another way to invest is to use an online broker to buy shares of all 20 stocks that the index tracks.
 This way, you can decide which stocks you want to keep longer-term, and which ones you want to sell – something you can’t do if you invest in the index as a whole.
 The downside is that making 20 separate transactions to buy each stock (let alone the additional trades you’ll have to make when you sell any of them) will lead to hefty transaction fees.

 This method of investing makes sense for you if you want to try out all 20 stocks tracked by the BEL 20 index, then scale down until you have a smaller number of top performers.
 The transaction fees associated with this strategy can be off putting, but as the BEL 20 tracks a small number of stocks this is a more viable strategy than it would be with larger indices such as the S&P 500.